One Hundred and One Nights: Plot

-Camille Miralis, a young film student, accepts an offer to visit a man approaching his 100th birthday, the wheelchair-bound Simon Cinéma.
+Camille Miralis, a young film student, accepts an offer to visit a man approaching his 100th birthday, the wheelchair-using Simon Cinéma.
 Cinéma is a former actor, producer, and director whose memory is failing.
 He has hired Camille to come to his isolated château just outside Paris every night for 101 days to discuss cinema.
 Cinéma is attended to by his majordomo, Firmin.
 Camille soon finds that his head is "full of stars", and he frequently has delusions mistaking himself for other people.
 Meanwhile, her boyfriend, an aspiring filmmaker also named Camille—or "Mica", to distinguish the two—has a job on a film set, acting as an assistant to lead actress Fanny Ardant.

 Marcello Mastroianni, an Italian friend of Cinéma's, comes to visit him, and is slightly perturbed by his delusions.
 Camille tells Marcello that she is writing her thesis on him.
 The following day, Camille learns of Cinéma's great-grandson, Vincent, from the château's groundskeeper.
 Camille asks Firmin about Vincent who responds that he has never met him.
 The next day, Firmin forbids Camille from entering Cinéma's room as he is entertaining a drunk visitor, later revealed to be Gérard Depardieu.
 She then learns that Vincent, the only living heir to Cinéma's massive fortune, has not been seen in ten years.
 Camille and Mica hatch a plan to hire an actor to pose as Vincent in order to gain access to the delusional Cinéma's inheritance and use it to fund Mica's short film.

 Marcello returns to the château while Camille finds out more about Vincent from the groundskeeper.
 Cinéma's two ex-wives, Jeanne Moreau and Hanna Schygulla, come to visit him together.
 He likens them to the Fates, to which they reply that the third will soon come.
 Later, a vagabond arrives at the château asking Cinéma for food.
 Cinéma imagines her as a princess, then as a knight.
 A maid reveals that it was Sandrine Bonnaire.
 Mica meets with his friend's brother who has just returned from India, also named Vincent.
 Camille recounts seeing Anouk Aimée and Marcello at the château to Mica, but that she missed Depardieu.
 Mica asks to meet Cinéma; Camille declines but starts making Cinéma think of Vincent's potential return.
 She asks Mica's friend's brother Vincent to impersonate Cinéma's great-grandson Vincent in their scheme for a third of the inheritance.